How to Create a Goal-Oriented Product Adoption Walkthrough –With Examples

 Design branded and easy-to-follow walkthrough

-Your walkthrough should reflect your brand’s identity.
+Your product adoption walkthrough should reflect your brand’s identity.

 Consistent use of colors, fonts, and design elements helps users feel comfortable and familiar with your product.